ythecombinator/workshop-react-internals-and-advanced-performance-patterns/README.md

 This workshop explores React's internal architecture and mechanisms through interactive examples and exercises.
 You'll gain insights into:

-- React's reconciliation algorithm
-- The Fiber architecture
-- Rendering phases and scheduling
-- Suspense and concurrent features
-- Performance optimization techniques
+- Scheduling, parallelism and concurrency in React and on the web
+- Compilers, the React Compiler, Million Lint and related static analysis case studies
+- Measurement with timing, profiling and sensor APIs + crafting custom metrics
+- Other performance optimization techniques, like resource hints, priority hints, lazy-loading, windowing and Preact.

 ## 🚀 Getting Started

 ### Prerequisites

-- Node.js (v16 or higher)
+- Node.js
 - Yarn package manager
 - Basic knowledge of React